drivej/taylored_wordpress/wp-content/plugins/ci-store-plugin/readme.txt

 - Fixed an issue where attributes were not saving to the product
 - Fixed issue where importer was not being triggered
-- added description to variation which shows on PDP
+- added description to variation which shows on PDP 2025-01-23
+- Fix issue where product attributes are not consistent across variations and require a dummy N/A facet for woo to work